 The USA has some of the most famous finance schools in the world.
 These universities not only teach you strong finance skills but also connect you directly to Wall Street, Fortune 500 companies, and top consulting firms.
 Here are the top finance colleges in the US, with details for both undergraduate and graduate programs:

-1. University of Pennsylvania - Wharton School
+5. University of Pennsylvania - Wharton School

+Wharton is widely regarded as the top finance school in the world.
+It offers deep specialisation in investment banking, hedge funds, private equity, and corporate finance.
+Wharton graduates enjoy excellent placement rates and some of the highest salaries in finance.
 Wharton is often ranked the No. 1 school for finance.
 It is known for tough academics, world-class teachers, and an alumni network that rules Wall Street.

 - Duration: 4 years (BBA), 2 years (MBA)